maciejskorski/software_engineering/docs/ngrok.md

 thread.start_new_thread(start_server, ())
 ```

-As the last step, start the ngrok server:
+As the last step, start the ngrok server.
+The code below runs with the Python wrapper (install with `pip install pyngrok --quiet`).
 ```python
 from pyngrok import ngrok